Below Deck Cast — Where Are They All Now? (2026)

 The Below Deck Yachts — Where Are the Boats Now

 Below Deck Sailing Yacht operates in a different class entirely.
-The sailing yacht Parsifal III, a 180-foot schooner used in the first two sailing seasons, is one of the largest sailing yachts in regular charter operation in the Mediterranean.
-Her rig alone — three masts, composite construction, a sail wardrobe that costs more than most people’s houses — makes her a distinctive asset.
+The Parsifal III, a 180-foot schooner used in the first two sailing seasons, is one of the largest sailing yachts in regular charter operation in the Mediterranean.
+Her rig alone — three masts, composite construction, a sail wardrobe that costs more than most people’s houses — makes her a genuinely distinctive asset.
 She charters at rates comparable to motor yachts of similar length.

 The yachts, like the crew, keep moving.
 That’s the maritime reality behind the television product — and it’s the angle that makes covering Below Deck from inside the yacht industry genuinely different from covering it from a celebrity tabloid desk.